-An advantage of the Pass-Through architecture is its single point of installation.
+The greatest advantage of the Pass-Through architecture it its single point of installation.
 This provides simple installation and reduced IT management.
-In most cases, Pass-Through architectures also provide proxy capability for Web access and thus improve Web access performance for the UIM environment.
+In most cases, Pass- Through architectures also provide proxy capability for Web access and thus improve Web access performance for the EIM environment.
 There are, however, a number of disadvantages to this architecture.
-The benefit of having a single point of installation also creates a potential single point of failure that must be addressed with redundancy.
-Since the UIM functionality in a Pass-Through environment requires all Web access to occur through a single point, the workstations in the UIM environment must be configured to direct Web access to the Pass-Through point or must be NAT'd to the Pass-Through point.
+The benefits of having a single point of installation also create a potential single point of failure that must be addressed with redundancy.
+Since the EIM functionality in a Pass- Through environment requires all Web access to occur through a single point, the workstations in the EIM environment must be configured to direct Web access to the Pass- Through point or must be NAT'd to the Pass- Through point.
 It is therefore possible for a user to change their configuration or use alternate means to access the Web.
-This could include a readily available WiFi connection or a mobile modem.
-In addition, monitoring and controlling remote or mobile users that are not in the UIM environment requires the remote workstations to be directed back into the Pass-Through UIM environment, an inefficient and unreliable solution.
-Although somewhat offset by its caching capabilities, Pass-Through installations create a bottleneck to Internet content causing performance to suffer.
-In general, Pass-Through architectures are used only for Web and FTP activity monitoring and typically do not address other Internet communication protocols such as email, chat, IM and blog postings.
+This could include a readily available WiFi connection or a dial-up modem.
+In addition, monitoring and controlling remote or mobile users that are not in the EIM environment requires the remote workstations to be directed back into the Pass-Through EIM environment, an inefficient and unreliable solution.
+Although somewhat offset by its caching capabilities, Pass- Through installations create a bottleneck to Internet content causing performance to suffer.
+In general, Pass- Through architectures are used only for Web and FTP activity monitoring and typically do not address other Internet communication protocols such as email, chat, IM and news group postings.